instinctive/edu-advent-2024/day05.md

     get k = M.findWithDefault 0 k valueMap
 ```

-Now we just sort the update by each page's value.
+Finally, to repair the update we sort by each page's value.

 ```haskell
 repair rulesMap update =